Glass Walls: An Architectural Revolution

 In the world of modern architecture, the use of sliding glass doors with slimline frames to create glass walls has revolutionised our homes and extensions.
-We all want more light in our homes and large sliding doors not only deliver this, they enhance the aesthetics of our living spaces and really appeal to homeowners looking to blur the lines between indoors and outdoors.
+We all want more light in our homes and large sliding doors not only deliver this, they enhance the aesthetics of our living spaces and appeal to homeowners looking to blur the lines between indoors and outdoors.

 Creating Glass Walls: The Basics

-Floor to ceiling glass walls are a distinctive architectural feature used to allow natural light to flood into interior spaces Huge sliding glass panels, held by slimline but incredibly strong aluminium frames, are an essential component in achieving this effect.
+Floor-to-ceiling glass walls are a distinctive architectural feature used to allow natural light to flood into interior spaces Huge sliding glass panels, held by slimline but incredibly strong aluminium frames, are an essential component in achieving this effect.

 The combination of sliding doors and fixed glass panels is a key technique for creating glass walls.
-Fixed glass panels are used to maximize the view and maintain a sense of openness, while sliding doors offer the flexibility to open or close off spaces as desired.
+Fixed glass panels are used to maximize the view and maintain a sense of openness while sliding doors offer the flexibility to open or close off spaces as desired.
 This dynamic interplay between fixed and sliding elements allows architects to create versatile living environments suitable for a range of activities and seasons.
-Above, a pool room is surrounded by glass walls, flooded with light on all sides and from above with a clever combination of sliding doors, fixed full height windows and bespoke rooflight.
+Above, a pool room is surrounded by glass walls, flooded with light on all sides and from above with a clever combination of sliding doors, fixed full-height windows and bespoke roof light.

 Why Glass Walls work in modern homes